ACD:

 ESN (Emergency Service Number):

-Defines the selective agencies which are served by a particular telephone
+Defines the selective agencies which are served by a particular

-number.
+telephone number.
 Also see ESZ.

 ESZ (Emergency Service Zone):

-Defines a geographical territory consisting of a specific combination of law
+Defines a geographical territory consisting of a specific

 EXCHANGE:

-A defined geographic area served by one or more central offices in which the
+A defined geographic area served by one or more central offices in

-telephone company furnishes services.
+which the telephone company furnishes services.

 - F -